William Blake in popular culture: Literature

 In Orson Scott Card's series The Tales of Alvin Maker, William Blake was depicted under the name "Taleswapper".

 In Crawford Kilian's novel The Fall of the Republic, when a gateway is found to a parallel world equivalent to 18th-century Earth, it is named Beulah, and other worlds at different points in the timestream are named for other Blake entities, such as Orc, Ahania, Los, Urthona, Thel, and Tharmas.
 In particular, a future world whose atmosphere has been devastated by unknown forces is called Ulro.

 Science Fiction writer Ray Nelson's 1975 novel "Blake's Progress" is based on the assumption that Blake was a time-traveler, possessing the ability to travel to the past or future, and that many of Blake's "visions" – sometimes conceived as indications of his "madness" – were actual, concrete things he had seen in these past and future times that he visited.

 The 2017 Robert Langdon series' best selling mystery-thriller novel Origin, written by American author Dan Brown, incorporates text from the Blake poem Vala, or The Four Zoas as a prominent plot point of the story.

+George Albert Brown’s novel, Who Killed Jerusalem?, subtitled, A Rollicking Literary Murder Mystery Based on William Blake’s Characters & Ideas Updated to 1970s San Francisco, involves a highly intelligent philistine investigating the death of the city’s golden-boy poet laureate (based on William Blake).
+During his outrageous encounters with the members of the dead poet’s coterie (updated amalgams of characters from Blake’s work), the investigator soon realizes that to find out what happened, he must not only collect his usual detective’s clues but also, despite his own poetically challenged outlook, get into the poet’s mind.

 Visual arts

-Blake was particularly influential on the young generation of early twentieth-century English landscape painters, such as Paul Nash and Dora Carrington.
+Blake was particularly influential on the young generation of early twentieth-century English landscape painters, such as Paul Nash and Carrington.
 Abstract painter Ronnie Landfield dedicated a painting to Blake in the late 1960s.
+Canadian artist Marcel Dzama also cites Blake's disturbing creatures as an inspiration for his paintings.